 Attended automations can also prevent employees from performing tasks, such as approving loans above their authorization credentials.

-Hybrid automation enables the passing of work to robots automatically or by employee prompt, allowing the robot and employee to work on different tasks simultaneously.
+Hybrid automation combines attended and unattended RPA and enables the passing of work to robots automatically or by employee prompt, allowing the robot and employee to work on different tasks simultaneously.
 This ability to move work back and forth between the robots and employee works especially well for processes that have:

 The knowledge worker is needed to make judgment calls based on the context and data available.
 They can also use creative thinking to identify new, innovative ways of working.